graalvm/native-build-tools/native-image-gradle-plugin/README.md

   runtimeArgs("--help") // Passes '--help' to built image, during "nativeRun" task systemProperties = [name1: 'value1', name2: 'value2'] // Sets a system property
-  agent = false // Can be also set on command line using '-Pagent' }
+  agent = false // Can be also set on command line using '-Pagent' persistConfig = false // Used in conjunction with 'agent' to save its output to META-INF }

 nativeTest {